TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-Super Saturday Sale In Store and Online Shop Super Saturday Sale View Store AdSpend $25 and get $10 Off\*
+Super Saturday Sale In Store and Online Shop Super Saturday Sale View Store AdNight and Day Doorbusters

+Friday 3PM CDT through Saturday 1PM CDT

+Shop DoorbustersSpend $25 and get $10 Off\*

 In Store and Online | Ends 6/19 | Code: BEST22